 3. Good Parents Know How To Communicate

 For children to become more comfortable in opening up and talking about specific topics that they find sensitive or confusing, parents should always keep the door for honest communication accessible.
 Parents, especially mothers, have pretty keen instincts as to whether their children are bothered or troubled about something.
 They should always make the first move on asking their children how they’ve been and if there’s anything they wanted to confide to them.
+“Being a sensitive parent and responding to your kids cuts across all areas of parenting,” says Arizona State University’s Dr. Keith Crnic.

 Create A Flexible Framework